cldf/cldfbench/README.md

 released versions of the data.
 You can hook up your repository with [Zenodo](https://zenodo.org) (following [this guide](https://guides.github.com/activities/citable-code/)).
 Then, Zenodo will pick up any released package, assign a DOI to it, archive it and make it accessible in the long-term.

+Some notes:
-Hook-up with Zenodo requires the repository to be public (not private).
-You should also consider using an institutional account on GitHub and Zenodo to associate the repository with.
+- Hook-up with Zenodo requires the repository to be public (not private).
+- You should consider using an institutional account on GitHub and Zenodo to associate the repository with.
 Currently, only the user account registering a repository on Zenodo can change any metadata of releases lateron.
+- Once released and archived with Zenodo, it's a good idea to add the DOI assigned by Zenodo to the release description on GitHub.

 Thus, with a setup as described here, you can make sure you create [FAIR data](https://en.wikipedia.org/wiki/FAIR_data).